mikeizbicki/ucr-cs100/cheatsheets/bash-cheatsheet.md

 The format controls the output, with `+D` printing date in mm/dd/yy format.
 See [the man page](http://ss64.com/bash/date.html) for a full list of formats.
 ###env
-The `env` command is used to display, set or, remove enviornment variables.
+The `env` command is used to display, set or, remove environment variables.
 ```
 env [flags] [VariableName=value] [command [arguments]]
 ```
-Having nothing after `env` just prints all the enviornment variables.
+Having nothing after `env` just prints all the environment variables.
 Use `VariableName=value` to set the VariableName to the value.
 The flag `-u VariableName` removes the variable VariableName from the environment.
 ###uname